 A cached version is a version of your web resource, which is being stored on an intermediate system, for faster access and page loading time.
 The way it works is that the first time a user accesses a web resource (like a webpage), they will most likely see a live version of that resource.
 At the same time, if caching is enabled, some or all of the elements of that webpage are being downloaded as static resources on an intermediate server and even on the internet browser being used.
 The second time the user goes to the same page, if there have been no changes in the meantime, they will be redirected to the cached version of the resource, which will load a lot faster, since the elements have already been downloaded once.

 In this context, the 304 Not Modified message is a response to a request, when there have been no updates to the resource after it has been cached.
 Therefore, the server will automatically send the user to the cached version.

 How does the 304 Not Modified message affect the user?

 It doesn’t.
-There is nothing needed to be done on the client side of this interaction.
-Users may not even get to notice the 304 message and will likely not be aware they are viewing a cached webpage.
+There is nothing to do on the client side.
+Users may not even notice the 304 message and will likely not be aware they are viewing a cached webpage.